Earth-friendly Lawn Tips

 - Test the soil for nutrient deficiencies before using fertilizers.

 - Read labels on lawn chemicals carefully and always apply products sparingly.
-Using extra product does not provide extra benefit.
+Using extra products does not provide extra benefits.

 - Use caution on slopes and lawn edges so fertilizer will not wash into nearby storm sewers or waterways.

 - Consider compost or natural lawn chemical alternatives.
 Composting creates a natural, slow-release fertilizer and soil-enhancing material.